desaimilin/NNDL-2020/README.md

 This Network is used from Michael's book on NNDL.
 Modification of the network and testing at the and also you can find a report of all tasks at the end of the file.

+This is the online version of Michael's book http://neuralnetworksanddeeplearning.com/chap1.html